Fukien tea bonsai tree

 Watering Your Fukien Tea Bonsai Tree

-Here are some additional watering techniques to keep in mind:
+Here are some watering techniques:

 Fertilizing the Fukien Tea Bonsai Tree